-Weapons and Systems Engineering (WSE) focus: automation and control, mechatronics, robotics, and autonomous systems in addition to cyber-physical systems and engineering management.
+Weapons, Robotics, and Control Engineering (WSE) focus: automation and control, mechatronics, robotics, and autonomous systems in addition to cyber-physical systems and engineering management.

 Cyber Operations (SCY) focus: secure computing in the presence of an adversary, based on a strong technical foundation, along with an understanding of relevant law, ethics, policy and social engineering.

 Information Technology (SIT) focus: applications of computing including web and internet programming, databases, and computer network security.